foundriesio/docs/source/reference-manual/troubleshooting/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are two memory limits to be aware of: the Secure Element's non-volatile memory and the built-time configurable PKCS#11 Trusted Application (TA) heap size.
+There are two memory limits to be aware of: the Secure Element's non-volatile memory, and the built-time configurable PKCS#11 Trusted Application (TA) heap size.

 When RSA and EC keys are created using the TA, a request is sent to the Secure